waldirio/pulp_capsule_cleanup/README.md

     - Processing the information and saying at the end what should be removed
     - Removing the repo from pulp on Satellite Capsule
     - Removing orphan objects on Satellite Capsule

+    May/28/2017
+    - Reading config file to retrieve pulp username and password
 ~~~